Quintez Cephus

-Quintez Cephus (born April 1, 1998) is an American football wide receiver for the Detroit Lions of the National Football League (NFL).
-He played college football at Wisconsin.
+Quintez Cephus (born April 1, 1998) is an American professional football wide receiver for the Houston Texans of the National Football League (NFL).
+He played college football for the Wisconsin Badgers and was selected by the Detroit Lions in the fifth round of the 2020 NFL draft.

-High school career
+Early life

 While playing high school football at Stratford Academy in Macon, Georgia, Cephus played running back, wide receiver and defense, earning a three-star recruiting grade.

 College career

 Cephus committed to Wisconsin on November 13, 2015.
 He also received offers from Miami, Georgia Tech, Vanderbilt and Georgia Southern.
 Cephus had also committed to Furman for basketball but decided to pursue football as a "business decision".

 During his sophomore season, Cephus caught thirty passes and had his first career collegiate 100-yard receiving game, against Purdue.
 However, a broken leg, sustained against Indiana on November 4, sidelined Cephus for the rest of the season and required surgery.

 After Cephus missed his junior season due to pending legal charges, the NCAA cleared him to play on August 23, 2019.
 After being expelled and reinstated by the school, Cephus said he returned to the football team because unlike others at the school, the football team never stopped supporting him.
 Cephus was noted for his ability to separate from defenders on the field of play during his senior season.

-On January 6, 2020, Cephus declared for the 2020 NFL Draft.
+On January 6, 2020, Cephus declared for the 2020 NFL draft.
 The move came after Cephus led the 2019 Badgers team in receptions, receiving yards and receiving touchdowns.
 He also participated in the 2020 NFL Scouting Combine, where he drew praise from other players at the Combine.
-He was drafted in the 5th round with the 166th pick by the Detroit Lions.

 Professional career

 Detroit Lions

 Cephus was selected at in the fifth round with the 166th overall pick in the 2020 NFL draft by the Detroit Lions.
 The Lions previously acquired the selection used on Cephus as a result of the trade that sent cornerback Darius Slay to the Philadelphia Eagles.
 On July 13, 2020, the Lions signed Cephus to a four-year contract.
 In Week 13, against the Chicago Bears, he scored his first professional touchdown on a 49-yard reception from quarterback Matthew Stafford.

 On October 12, 2021, Cephus was placed on injured reserve with a shoulder injury.

 On October 8, 2022, Cephus was once again placed on injured reserve.

+On April 21, 2023, Cephus was suspended indefinitely (at least one season) after it was discovered he had violated the league’s gambling policy by betting on NFL games.
+He was subsequently released by the Lions following the incident.

+On April 18, 2024, Cephus was reinstated by the NFL.

+Buffalo Bills

+On April 29, 2024, Cephus signed a one-year contract with the Buffalo Bills, but was released on May 16.

+Houston Texans

+On July 18, 2024, Cephus signed with the Houston Texans.
+He was released on August 27.